 In 1976, Congress began the policy change FROM federal funding focused on meeting the needs of disadvantaged children TO funding achievement in “basic academic subjects.”
-That took the public’s focus off indicators of educational equity and quality and put it on the simplistic measure of higher test scores.
+That took the public’s focus off indicators of educational equity and quality and put it on the simplistic (and misleading) measure of higher test scores.

 And it didn’t take long for the money-making predators in the education industry to see where profits were to be made.
 The public was told the restructuring of schools was for our own good — to remain economically competitive internationally.
 The reality: those selling “education products” benefited most.

 The quest for higher “scores” in basic subjects cost the nation in multiple ways.

 Truth Be Told: Education is more than a score!